Commander-in-Chief of the Pakistan Army: Responsibility

 The responsibility of the C-in-C was to perform as the chief commander of the army, he was responsible to make army and war policies along with other senior generals.
 He had the main command authority over the army.
 It was also the responsibility of the general to preside over the formation commanders meeting and any other meeting in the General Headquarters.

 Chief of Staff of the Army

-The C-in-Cs were assisted by Chiefs of Staff (COS), as prior to the birth of Pakistan, the GHQ Pakistan was an army command's HQ of the British Indian Army (the Northern Command, India) and there had been the appointment of the Chief of Staff under the command's commander, this trend continued in independent Pakistan's newly created army headquarters (GHQ).
+The C-in-Cs were assisted by Chiefs of Staff (COS), as prior to the formation of the Pakistan Army, the General Headquarters was an HQ of the Northern Command of the British Indian Army and there had been the appointment of the Chief of Staff under its commander, this trend continued in independent Pakistan's newly created army headquarters (GHQ).
 The last Chief of Staff was General Abdul Hamid Khan, who served till 1971.
 Another noted chief of staff was Lieutenant General Nasir Ali Khan in 1950s.